Narthur/ohc-handbook/Section 3 - Academics.md

 Using the work of another student or allowing one’s work to be used by another student jeopardizes not only the teacher-student relationship but also the academic standing of the students involved.
 Lessons may be discussed with other students; tutors may help to guide a student’s work; and textbooks, encyclopedias, and other resource materials may be used for additional assistance; but the actual response must be the student’s own work.

 Exams must be completed in the presence of an approved supervisor without the assistance of books, notes, devices, or outward help unless otherwise specified in the exam directions.
 The student should have no access to the exam either before or after it is taken.
 A student who gives information to another student to be used in a dishonest way is equally guilty of dishonesty.
-Any violation of this policy will be taken before the OHC Academic Affairs Committee for appropriate punitive action.
+Any violation of this policy will be taken before the OHC Disciplinary Committee for appropriate punitive action.

 ## Class Schedule